Skip to main content

 Use the following tool to test your queries: regex101.

-The following topics describe the regular expression syntax supported by Search:
+The following subsections describe the regular expression syntax that is supported by Search and provide some syntax examples:

 Regex (RGX) Operators